-Inform the public on existing conditions, future trends, and major issues facing the County and challenges and opportunities to address those issues as the County transitions into the future.

-Engage the public in a goals, objectives, and performance measures development process that is consistent with national guidance, including: / Reconfirm/Update the 2040 LRTP goals and vision.

-Develop measures (evaluation criteria) and weights for the goals and objectives.

-Coordinate with residents and businesses to define the desired functionality of major corridors in Marion County and identify the appropriate improvement strategies for those corridors.

-Equitably engage the public in defining project needs and priorities, with specific emphasis on providing opportunities to engage the traditionally underserved populations.

-Document the public outreach process in a technical memorandum providing a summary of the tools utilized, the input received, and measures of effectiveness of the outreach activities.
+- Engage the public in a goals, objectives, and performance measures development process that is consistent with national guidance, including: - / Reconfirm/Update the 2040 LRTP goals and vision. - / Develop measures (evaluation criteria) and weights for the goals and objectives. - Coordinate with residents and businesses to define the desired functionality of major corridors in Marion County and identify the appropriate improvement strategies for those corridors. - Equitably engage the public in defining project needs and priorities, with specific emphasis on providing opportunities to engage the traditionally underserved populations. - Document the public outreach process in a technical memorandum providing a summary of the tools utilized, the input received, and measures of effectiveness of the outreach activities.

-KEY ISSUES

-oddinate with the for a for the formation of the formatio June and the particulation of Colding and the construction of the state of interesting to the contract of the solution of the solution of the contract of the solution of section a contraction of the section PUBLIC OUTREACH METHODS internovative outeach technological and the contraction of the contrac
+KEY odd or it is a state of the sta The sea of Cold of the state ISSUES ille of one of the order of the Julife Lease Opticle of Secretary of the Secretary of the

+Nee te distributed to the tendent of the tendent of

+Cooking to continuos to the state of the sta

+Solicino thouse of the original solicing the solicing of the s

+The series of th The state of the s Juilde Learning to the trick of the transfer of the trick of the transfer of the trick of the tr public involvement through pop-up events and electronic tools.
+A range of methods will be used to communicate with residents, other stakeholders, and specifically with underserved populations, including development and distribution of printed materials that incorporate visualization techniques; electronic mail correspondence; social media presence and boosting to target under-represented groups; in person and virtual public workshops and pop-up events; and web-based survey applications.
+Table 1 displays the primary, secondary, and indirect audiences for the various public outreach efforts that will be undertaken as part of the 2045 LRTP update.

+PUBLIC OUTREACH METHODS